jstubbins98-netize/inteiliDOS/README.md

 - **Hackable** — a clean foundation for anyone who wants to learn OS development or add their own features.
 - **Self-contained** — the kernel, shell, editor, and BASIC interpreter ship as a single bootable ISO under 1 MB.

 > **Minimum requirements:** Any x86 (32-bit or 64-bit) machine with 4 MB RAM.
-Works in QEMU, VirtualBox, VMware, and on real PC hardware from the last 30 years.
+Works in QEMU, VirtualBox, VMware, and on real PC hardware from the last 30 years. **8 MB RAM recommended for LaunchPad** (programs load at the 5 MB mark).

 ---